| ! Hunting & Fishing Licenses | Boat Registration Renewal|

 When aquatic plants become too abundant, management to reduce or eliminate them may be necessary.
 Management for problem plants includes treatment using various EPA-approved aquatic herbicides, biological control, and mechanical control.
 Proper identification of the plant or plants that are causing the problem is essential before a management plan can be selected.
 Fisheries biologists employed by the Alabama Wildlife and Freshwater Fisheries Division are trained to identify aquatic plants and provide management recommendations to help pond owners when a problem arises.

 Our staff is small and is seldom able to visit ponds except during June and September.
 Aquatic plants can be identified using our on-line guide to aquatic plants or a sample of the problem plant can be mailed or transported to a District Alabama Wildlife and Freshwater Fisheries Office.
+Watch videos about this.